Architecture Decision Records

 ## Decision

 What we decided to do.
-This is the section compile reads.
+This is the section the sidecar extractor reads.

 Use MUST/NEVER language for hard constraints.